 Boeing and Airbus delivered 82 and 80 commercial jets in June 2018, respectively, compared to 75 and 64 deliveries during the same month last year.
 June is traditionally a busy month for deliveries.
 Of key importance for Airbus, its persistent troubles with insufficient engine deliveries appear to be easing.
 In 2017, Boeing delivered 763 jets (748 in 2016), in line with company expectations, while Airbus surpassed its delivery target of 700 jets by handing over 718 aircraft during 2017 (688 in 2016).

-Airbus announced large orders for the very popular A320neo narrowbody airliner at the Farnborough Air Show on Monday, along with new orders for the larger A350 XWB widebody.
-The aircraft manufacturer did not announce any orders for the A330neo widebody or the newly acquired A220 regional/narrowbody jet, but it is still early in the show and those orders could come later in the week.
+Airbus announced large orders for the very popular A320neo narrowbody airliner at the Farnborough Air Show along with new orders for the larger A350 XWB widebody and a commitment for the A220.
+We don’t expect to see any orders for the A380 at the show.

 As usual, the order contest between Airbus and Boeing will take center stage at this year’s Farnborough International Airshow in the U.K. Through the end of June 2018, orders for the two giant manufacturers were somewhat ahead of the pace set in the first six months of 2017.
 With few or no signs evident of an immediate sales slowdown, the stage is set for another big order haul at the show for Airbus and Boeing.
 It should be kept in mind, though, that the Farnborough show tends to generate a lower number of order announcements than does the rival Paris Air Show.
 Continue reading →